Ramón Rodríguez Chacín

 Ramón Rodríguez Chacín (born November 9, 1951) is a Venezuelan politician.
 A retired naval officer, he was Minister of the Interior and Justice in 2002, and again in 2008.
 He took part in the November 1992 coup attempt.

 Early years

 Rodríguez Chacín specialized in counter-insurgency and counter-intelligence tactics while serving in the military of Venezuela.
 He graduated from the Venezuelan Naval School in 1970.

-Cejap

 Rodríguez Chacín was one of the founders of the Comando Específico José Antonio Páez (Cejap), an elite group of police and military forces intended to fight Revolutionary Armed Forces of Colombia (FARC) and National Liberation Army (Colombia) (ELN) guerrillas.

-1992 Coup d'état attempts
+1992 coup d'état attempts

 On November 27, 1992, Rodriguez Chacín was involved in the November 1992 attempted coup d'état (not to be confused with Hugo Chávez' February 1992 attempted coup).
 Rodríguez Chacín was jailed and served two years on charges of treason and rebellion.